08Aristodemus24/virtuals-data-cleaning/readme.md

 * I would assume oracle-x learns from information from the stock market etc.
 * fine tuning a model entails that it learns on a specific dataset revolving around a certain domain i.e. healthcare, investment, tech, literature

-# Skipped
+# Skipped:

-# Completed:
+# Cleaned:
 SisiyphusAI
 ROron-ron
 ORACLEX
 Sport Bettor AI
 Rain
-$Trust Me Bro
+Trust Me Bros
 Eliza
-askthesandwich
+askthesandwic

+# Ingested:
+HadesAI
+Sport Bettor AI 11720 left to ingest stopped at 15 Trust Me Bros
+Ask the sandwich
+Eliza (rejected)

 # Notes:
-reject .jsons with gibberish numbers, booleans, etc.
+- reject .jsons with gibberish numbers, booleans, etc.

-match dataset input output with description. if input is somehow not related to agents desc then reject it
+- match dataset input output with description. if input is somehow not related to agents desc then reject it
+- try to store output files or is it raw input files in database para di magkadoble doble